shivannis/xandr-docs-public/xandr-docs/monetize/inventory-standards-and-auditing.md

 - **Website has no ads on page**: Sites that contain no visible ad units.

   To contest the audit status of a site, contact us via [Customer Support](https://help.xandr.com/) and select "**Inventory Quality**" as the request type.
 In the request, please detail your relationship with the publisher and add a brief description of why you believe the site has not been audited correctly.
-(Client login required.)

 ## Inventory categorization standards